Large deviations of convex hulls of planar random walks and Brownian motions: Main results

-It makes sense to consider large deviations of surface area, volume, etc. for convex hulls of random walks in higher dimensions.
-The expected values of these characteristics are available through the explicit formulas of~\cite{VysotskyZaporozhets} that generalize~\eqref{eq: Spitzer-Widom}.
-However, currently we can not obtain any progress even for centred rotationally invariant distributions of increments.
-In fact, according to Tilli~\cite{Tilli}, the problem of finding the shape of a curve in $\R^3$ of unit length that maximizes volume of its convex hull is solved only in the class of convex curves (those that do not have four coplanar points) and there is no complete solution.
+One can further consider large deviations of surface area, volume, etc.\ for convex hulls of random walks in higher dimensions.
+The expected values of these quantities are available through the explicit formulas of~\cite[Section 4]{VysotskyZaporozhets} which generalize~\eqref{eq: Spitzer-Widom}.
+However, currently we cannot obtain any progress even for rotationally invariant distributions of increments.
+In fact, according to Tilli~\cite{Tilli}, the problem of finding the shape of a curve in $\R^d$, where $d \ge 3$, of unit length that maximizes volume of its convex hull is yet solved only in the class of curves convex in the sense of Schoenberg (i.e., those that intersect no hyperplane at more than $d$ points) and there is no complete solution.
 Croft et al.~\cite[Problem A28]{Croft+} mention that there are no results on the similar problem of maximizing the surface area, and we are unaware of any progress in this direction.

-\begin{remark} On the other hand, our results for the perimeter of planar random walks can be easily extended for {\it mean width} of convex hulls in higher dimensions.
-A closely related property of a convex set is its {\it first intrinsic volume}, which equals (see~\cite[Eq.
-(23)]{VysotskyZaporozhets}) the mean width divided by $\frac{2 v_{d-1}}{d v_d}$, which is mean width of a unit segment, where $v_d$ denotes volume of a unit ball in $\R^d, d \ge 2$.
+\begin{remark} On the other hand, our results for the perimeter of planar random walks can be easily extended for {\it mean width} of convex hulls in higher dimensions, defined in~\eqref{eq: mean width}.
+A closely related quantity is the {\it first intrinsic volume} of the convex hull, which equals (see~\cite[Eq.\ (14.7)]{SchneiderWeil}) the mean width divided by $\frac{2 v_{d-1}}{d v_d}$, which is mean width of a unit segment, where $v_d$ denotes volume of a unit ball in $\R^d$.

-Assume now that $S_n$ is a random walk in $\R^d$ and extend in the obvious way the definition of $\ubar I$ and the other quantities related to the Laplace transform $\E e^{u \cdot X_1}$.
-Lemma~\ref{lem: properties of I_} of course holds in this setting.